Dog Bite Cases

 It is important to note that an individual bitten by a dog has one year from the date of injury within which to file a lawsuit to recover for his or her injuries under Tenn.
 Code Ann. § 44-8-413.
 Thus, it is important to seek legal advice from an attorney regarding your dog bite case as soon as possible.

-With more than 23 years of experience in legal practice, Rebecca Blair has the knowledge and resources to help you fight for the compensation you need to move on with life.
+With 26 years of experience in legal practice, Rebecca Blair has the knowledge and resources to help you fight for the compensation you need to move on with life.
 To schedule a free consultation, call (615) 953-1122 or send a message on our Contact Page.